Non-sporting

 They are an intelligent breed and need a lot of mental stimulation.
 This means that training sessions with them should be varied and more fun.

 The Norwegian Lundehund is generally a very healthy breed despite having some genetic issues.
-This is what you need to know about their health conditions.
+This is what you need you to know about their health conditions.

 Always provide your dog with fresh water, an active dog like the Norwegian Lundehund will need lots of water after running around or climbing.